bytewired/RainbowMVP/README.md

 * Minimum actions for implement MVP
 * Doesn't destroy presenter after rotation device
 * You can cached date in presenter for restore date after rotate device

+In presenter you have 3 methods:
+- bindView(V view) - you need call this method for attach your view for presenter.
+- unbindView() - you need call this method when view not available.
+- onDestoy() - call, when you presenter will destroy.

 # Example how to integrate library in yout project: